QUICK SUMMARY:

 Questions Your Summary Should Answer

-Your report summary should be concise, informative, and engaging.
+We know how hard it is to condense everything into a few lines—but a concise, engaging summary can make all the difference in how your client views your work.
 Get to the point, share key information, and engage the reader to the point of wanting to consume the rest of the report.

 Upon completion of writing a report summary, it should answer questions such as: